patjab830/listening-to-dom-nodes-bootcamp-prep-000/README.md

 Now if you click on the `main` element (you can click its text, "My ID is 'main'!"), you should see an alert: `'I was clicked!'.
 What's going on here?

 The first argument, `'click'` is, as we've said, the name of the event we're listening for.
-Click events probably make up a majority of events listened to, but other common events are `change`, `'keydown'`, `'keyup'`, `'load'`, `'mouseover'`, `'mouseout'` — the list goes on.
+Click events probçably make up a majority of events listened to, but other common events are `change`, `'keydown'`, `'keyup'`, `'load'`, `'mouseover'`, `'mouseout'` — the list goes on.
 You can find a reasonably comprehensive list on [MDN](https://developer.mozilla.org/en-US/docs/Web/Events).

 The second argument is a function that accepts the event as its argument.
 The event has a number of useful properties on it — keypress, keydown, and keyup events, for example, will have a `which` property that tells us which key was pressed.
 Let's add an event listener to the `input` element to get a feel for this.